gvwilson/sdxjs/gloss.md

 <dd class="glossary">See <g key="issue">issue</g>.</dd>
 <dt id="tidyverse" class="glossary">Tidyverse</dt>
 <dd class="glossary">A collection of R packages for operating on tabular data in consistent ways.</dd>
+<dt id="tightly_coupled" class="glossary">tightly coupled</dt>
+<dd class="glossary">Components in a software system are said to be tightly coupled if they depend on each other's internals, so that if one is altered then others have to be altered as well.</dd>
 <dt id="timestamp" class="glossary">timestamp</dt>
 <dd class="glossary">A digital identifier showing the time at which something was created or accessed.
 Timestamps should use <g key="iso_date_format">ISO date format</g> for portability.</dd>
 <dt id="token" class="glossary">token</dt>